The Best of Sarah McLachlan

 This is one of my all time favourite songs; it often makes me cry and it doesn't matter how many times I have heard it.
 It was originally written to honour the death of a musician who died on tour of an overdose.

-Sarah is now 50 years old and is producing her eighth album called "Shine On".
+Sarah is now in her 50's and is producing her eighth album called "Shine On".
 In it she as in her usual style will sing about themes that will touch those who are dealing with issues such as divorce or aging parents.
 She sings to her long time fans who have followed her career since beginning when she was the tender age of just seventeen.

 When asked about her past and all the things she has accomplished she remains humble.
 Sarah never planned her career she says, it was a journey that produced opportunities and she took advantage these opportunities.
 Sarah credits many people with her success.
 Currently, she is starting a tour that will see her open at the Orpheum Theatre in Vancouver a well known venue for Sarah that is essentially her "home base".
 The Orpheum was the setting for a few of her music videos.
 Sarah will tour North America to promote her new album.